TheXik/Ad-on-Wheels/DOCS/Usecases/Company/ExportCampaignStats/UseCase008.md

-## Use Case: Export Campaign Stats
+# UC08: Export Campaign Statistics

-**Actor:** Registered Company User
+**Addresses:** FR.20, C.8 (CSV in UTF-8).

-**Description:** The company user exports the performance metrics of a selected ad campaign into a dataset file for offline analysis, reporting and sharing with the company.
+A company user exports campaign statistics as a CSV file for offline analysis and reporting - either for a single campaign or across all campaigns of the company.

-**Preconditions:**
+## Actors
+Company.

+## Preconditions
-- User is logged in with a Company account.
+- The user is logged in with a Company account.
-- At least one campaign (active or past) exists and has collected performance data (reach, distance driven, driver activity).

-**Flow:**
+- The company has at least one campaign with recorded activity (drivers, rides, or applications).

+## Basic Flow
-1. User navigates to the Stats page.
+1. The user navigates to the **Stats** or a campaign's detail screen.
-2. The system displays overall stats for all the campaigns and selection box to choose the ad.
-3. User selects the desired campaign.
+2. The user selects the export scope:
-4. The system loads and displays that campaign’s performance metrics.
-5. User clicks the Export button.
-6. The system generates a file(dataset) containing all key metrics.
+    - **Single campaign** - export statistics for the currently selected campaign only.
+    - **All campaigns** - export aggregate statistics across every campaign owned by the company.
+3. The user clicks **Export**.
+4. The system generates a CSV document containing the campaign metrics (name, state, date range, budget, drivers accepted, kilometres driven, completed rides, earnings disbursed) encoded in **UTF-8** (per C.8).
-7. The system prompts the user to download the generated file.
+5. The system delivers the CSV file to the user's browser for download.
-8. User saves the file to their device.

-**Alternative Flows:**
-3a.
-User exports overall stats for all the campaigns past / active.
+## Alternative Flows

-4a.
-No data to export.
-The Export dataset button is disabled, and a tooltip reads “No data available to export.”
+**2a.
+No data to export.** The **Export** action is disabled with a tooltip "No data available to export."

-6a.
-Export error.
-The system shows “Unable to generate Dataset.
-Please retry.” and offers a Retry action.
+**4a.
+Export generation fails.** The system shows "Unable to generate export.
+Please retry." and offers a retry action.
+No file is downloaded.

-**Postconditions:**
+## Postconditions
-- A Dataset file with the campaign’s performance data is downloaded to the user’s device.
+A CSV file encoded in UTF-8 is delivered to the user's device.
+No persistent state changes on the backend.

+## Design Notes
+The export format is constrained to CSV/UTF-8 by **C.8**, so that the file can be opened in standard spreadsheet software without additional tooling.
+Alternative formats (JSON, XLSX) are out of scope for the initial version.